EricNiyo73/alx-system_engineering-devops/0x02-shell_redirections/README.md

-lscript that counts the number of directories and sub-directories in the current director
+script that displays the 10 newest files in the current directory